dpakkaushik/Deployment/README.md

 # Store Sales Forecast

-This Repository is part of Final Thesis project for my diploma course in Artificial Intelligence and Machine Learning.
+This Repository is part of Final Thesis project for my Diploma course in **Artificial Intelligence and Machine Learning**.
 The Data used for this project is taken from Kaggle site.

 Link for Data:https://www.kaggle.com/competitions/rossmann-store-sales/data